unital/ultimo/docs/source/user_guide/tutorial.rst

             async yield i

 However Micropython doesn't support asynchronous generators as of this writing.
-This lack is a primary motivation for a Ultimo as a library.
+This lack is a primary motivation for Ultimo as a library.

 Hardware and Asyncio
 --------------------